-We have use "primes" in these generators, because if they do represent the degrees of freedom associated with generation replication, they do not act in same way as the remaining generators λ^{63} , λ^{24} , λ^{15} , λ^8 , λ^3 in Table 2.
+We have used "primes" in these generators, because if they do represent the degrees of freedom associated with generation replication, they do not act in same way as the remaining generators λ^{63} , λ^{24} , λ^{15} , λ^8 , λ^3 in Table 2.
 These other five generators represent a "vertical" symmetry wherein each of the eight fermions are distinguished from one another by different quantum numbers.
 But the appearance of three generations for which the quantum numbers are identical from one generation to the next, and for a given fermion, its generation is distinguished exclusively by rest mass, is a horizontal symmetry.
 And it is for and to this horizontal symmetry, that we shall develop and devote the generators $\lambda^{\prime 48}$, $\lambda^{\prime 35}$.

-Now, in the forthcoming discussion, we shall discuss some possible approaches to uncovering the particular mechanism by which these two generators λ^{48} , λ^{35} separate themselves from the remaining vertical generators λ^{63} , I^3 , B-L, λ'^8 , λ'^3 to situate themselves horizontally.
+Now, in the forthcoming discussion, we shall seek to uncover the particular mechanism by which these two generators λ^{48} , λ^{35} separate themselves from the remaining vertical generators λ^{63} , I^3 , B - L, λ'^8 , λ'^3 to situate themselves horizontally.
 The only point being made at the moment, is that two extra generators in Yang-Mills theory, such as λ^{48} , λ^{35} , provide enough freedom to support three distinct states as in Figure 1.
-And these three states will come equipped with their own 3x3 unitary matrices U to mix these sates.
-And, if we are asking ourselves whether the extra two generators λ^{48} , λ^{35} provide too much freedom at the same time that we are seeking an explanation of the three fermion generations, and given that those two extra generators provide precisely the freedom needed to allow each particle to exist in one of three additional horizontal generational states, then perhaps these are not superfluous after all, but are instead the source of the generations.
+And these three states will come equipped with their own 3x3 unitary matrices U to mix these states.
+And, if we are asking ourselves whether the extra two generators λ^{48} , λ^{35} provide too much freedom at the same time that we are seeking an explanation of the three fermion generations, and given that those two extra generators provide precisely the freedom needed to allow each particle to exist in one of three additional horizontal generations.
 In that case, SU(8) becomes a perfect fit, large enough to accommodate all that is observed including the idiosyncratic behavior of the neutrino and the replication of fermion generations, and not one bit larger so as to contain anything superfluous that is not observed.

-So below, we shall use the schematic symbol \therefore to denote a visual shorthand for Figure 1 above: a condensed symbol that represents two degree of freedom which are used to provide three distinct states e, μ, τ which appear in Figure 1.
+So below, we shall use the schematic symbol \therefore to denote a visual shorthand for Figure 1 above: a condensed symbol that represents two degrees of freedom which are used to provide three distinct states e, μ, τ which appear in Figure 1.
 And, let us replace the generators $\lambda^{48}, \lambda^{35}$ with this schematic to represent the horizontal symmetry of generation replication.
 Thus, we now rewrite Table 2 in the following form: